lulav/LRS_Documentation/docs/simulations/sim_batch_page.md

 The Batch may exist in one of the following states:
 * SCHEDULE: The first stage of the batch run.
 Batch runs are initializing
 * RUNNING: All simulations are running
-* TERMINATING: the simulaitons theirself finished, but other operational proccesses (e.g. uploading data to the Database) need to finish
+* TERMINATING: the simulations themselves finished, but other operational processes (e.g. uploading data to the Database) need to finish
 * DONE: All related simulation runs are in DONE state
 * All related simulation runs are in DONE, but at least one of them is in ERROR status.